TOLDOTECHNIK/TTLED/README.md

 ## History
 2014-01-15 Initial release
+2016-05-14 Prevent LED from turning off when fading

 ## Installation
 Download the ZIP file and extract it's content.
 Put the TTLED folder in "ARDUINOAPP/hardware/libraries/".